Personal Property Appraisal:

 Dark Horse Appraisals is owned & operated by Susan L. Andrews, an accredited Canadian Personal Property Appraiser (CPPA) and member in good standing with the CPPAG.
 The CPPAG complies with USPAP (Uniform Standards of Professional Appraisal Practice) and is recognized throughout Canada and the United States.
 Appraisers affiliated with the CPPAG are bound to a high standard of ethics, conduct and adherence to industry standards while performing an appraisal.

 There are several factors to consider during an appraisal, including: physical condition, age, make and model, authenticity, provenance, desirability, scarcity, use, obsolescence and current market/economic conditions.
-An appraisal may also include transportation and/or removal costs.
+An appraisal may also factor in transportation and/or removal costs.

 The main forms of value found during an appraisal are Fair Market Value and Replacement Value.